dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    then pgcopydb skips the ALTER DATABASET SET properties commands that copy the setting from the source to the target database, same as when using the ``--skip-db-properties`` option.

+PGCOPYDB_SKIP_CTID_SPLIT

+  When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb skips the CTID split operation during the clone process, same as when using the ``--skip-split-by-ctid`` option.

 PGCOPYDB_SNAPSHOT